ssafai/Grants-Program/applications/Wildcard Asset Hub.md

 *	Trustless nature, achieved through user verification of executed code using remote attestation.
 This method ensures that the code running on WILDCARD is secure and has not been tampered with, thereby maintaining the integrity and trustworthiness of interactions.
 *	WILDCARD’s technical foundation allows optimizing for privacy, if needed, for example by (partially) encrypting NFT metadata, entire transactions, or the resulting balance proofs (ownership).
 *	The inclusion of a Typescript SDK for both Substrate and Ethereum enhances developer accessibility, enabling easier and more efficient integration of the solution into various projects such as games or marketplaces.
-Ü	Features agnostic design built with future extension in mind.
+* Features agnostic design built with future extension in mind.
 This foresight allows for easy adaptation and incorporation of new chains, technologies, and innovations that may emerge in the blockchain space.